 Best for Blazing Speed & Performance: NETGEAR Nighthawk RAXE500

-For those who prioritize raw speed and cutting-edge performance, the NETGEAR Nighthawk RAXE500 is a powerhouse.
+For those who prioritize raw speed and modern performance, the NETGEAR Nighthawk RAXE500 is a powerhouse.
 This Wi-Fi 6E tri-band router offers some of the fastest wireless speeds tested, with remarkable throughput even at 160 feet.
 Its access to the 6GHz band ensures real-world Gig+ wireless speeds for compatible devices.
 While it comes with a higher price tag and some features might be subscription-locked, its incredible range and speed make it an investment for high-demand users.

 Best for Gamers: ASUS ROG Rapture GT-AX11000